DOSull/Spatial-Analysis-and-Modelling/labs/geostatistics/assignment-geostatistics.md

 Submit a PDF report to the dropbox provided in Blackboard by **2 June**.

-Note that you could do this using the knitr functionality of the provide RMarkdown file, but will obviously need to add additional R code to this document, and tidy things up generally (ask me about this, if you are interested).
-Please don't just submit a lightly modified version of the file I have provided!
+Note that you could do this using the knitr functionality of the provided RMarkdown file, but will obviously need to add additional R code to this document, and also tidy things up generally (ask me about this, if you are interested).
+Please don't just submit a lightly modified version of the file I have provided&mdash;at the very least remove the tutorial material.